Skip to main content

 Become a therapist in Clinical Psychoneuroimmunology

 A clinical science developed by Dr.Leo Pruimboom and more than 100 of his teachers.
-Designed for medical and paramedical practitioners with only one big purpose; to become clinical psychoneuroimmunologists.
+Designed for medical and paramedical practitioners with only one big purpose; to specialist-level therapists in Clinical Psychoneuroimmnulogy.

 Consist of